evanfp582/evanfp582.github.io/README.md

 ## Phase III
 Learn new tech for making rad looking websites
-- [ ] Add cool animation in home.js
+- [ ] Add cool animation in home.js.
+I was thinking a faint binary hover background